 Special Educational Needs and Disability (SEND)

-We not only work in partnership with parents and carers but also relevant professionals from our community to make sure the additional needs of a child are identified and responded to promptly, with support put in place.
-Click here to learn more about Redbridge Early Year SEN services for children with disabilities or additional needs.
+We work in partnership with parents, carers and relevant professionals from our community to make sure the additional needs of a child are detected and responded to swiftly, with support put in place as seamlessly as possible.
+Click on the button below to learn more about Hackney’s services for people aged 0–25 with SEN, disabilities or additional needs.